What Is an Amendment?

 Citizens have also been involved in the amendment process in a variety of ways.
 In some cases, they have lobbied their state legislators to support or oppose a particular amendment.

 In other cases, they have organized petition drives or campaigns to encourage the ratification of an amendment.
-And in still other cases, they have worked to raise awareness about the process and how it can be used to change the Constitution.
+In other cases, they have worked to raise awareness about the process and how it can be used to change the Constitution.

 Final Thoughts